acmucsd/hackschool-wi20/README.md

-# Hack School Part 2 - Intro to Javascript (node.js)
+# Hack School Part 3 - React

 Welcome to our 3rd workshop where we will go over the React front-end framework.